Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 05
     scene_title: "Leeeeeeet’s Get Ready to Ruuuuumbleeeee!"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene05.jpg
     narration: "<p>Good Afternoon (or Morning, or Evening wherever you are), fellas.
-I, ItsTruckMonth, will be narrating this first section of what could be an explosive as hell part! </p><p></p><p>We start off with the Marajoara assault on everyone’s favorite Mediterranean pirates, with P’kuee making landfall on the Iberian peninsula.
+I, ItsTruckMonth, will be narrating this first section of what could be an explosive as hell episode! </p><p></p><p>We start off with the Marajoara assault on everyone’s favorite Mediterranean pirates, with P’kuee making landfall on the Iberian peninsula.
 Every Vandal city surrounding it is deep in the black.
 Things are not looking good for Genseric. </p>"
   - scene_number: 06
     scene_title: "Vaga-Bound Vagabonds."
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene06.jpg